 No Show: Students failing to meet attendance/participation requirements for a class at the start of a term will be considered a “No-Show” and the class will be administratively dropped from the student’s schedule.
-Students will receive a 50% refund of the tuition and fees for the “No-Show” course.
+Students will be charged a $50 fee for each “No-Show” course.
 Any classes left on a student’s schedule will be charged at the full tuition rate.
 The attendance/participation requirements are:

 - In an 8-week or full semester on-ground class, if a student fails to attend during the first ten (10) calendar days of the semester, an administrative drop will occur.